Jotschi/swarmfire-example/README.md

 * Requirements:

-At least wwo hosts that run docker:
+At least two hosts that run docker:

 * HostA
 * HostB